hth/receipt-mobile/README.md

 ==============

 There two ways to test through command line
-- curl on mac
+- curl using mac
-- httpie on windows or mac.
-Can be found - https://gist.github.com/BlakeGardner/5586954
+- httpie on windows or mac. https://github.com/jakubroztocil/httpie and helpful command can be found https://gist.github.com/BlakeGardner/5586954

-Below there are couple of examples using curl and httpie.

 ##User Authentication##
 ____________